 But if the driver responsible has no insurance coverage, the victim may be left in a situation where they are expected to cover all their own medical expenses and any other costs.
 Depending on how bad the accident was, this could amount to many thousands of dollars.
 This is clearly unfair, and can leave even insured drivers in a very precarious financial position.

 Fortunately, there are other options available to insured drivers who find themselves stuck with a hefty bill because of another driver’s recklessness.
 For instance, one course of action would be to take the other driver to court.
 This will probably result in the driver receiving a fine and/or losing their driver’s license.
 But it is also possible to obtain monetary compensation via this route.

 Talk to our Wrongful Death attorneys- we are happy to help

 If your loved one has lost their life as the result of an accident caused by an uninsured driver, you deserve to receive as much compensation as possible.
 That’s why you should get in touch with us straight away.
 We can provide assistance and support to help you through this difficult time, and to help you recover damages for any expenses as well as the mental anguish you have suffered.

-Give the Stephens Law Firm, an experienced negligent death law firm in Houston, a call today for an initial consultation free of charge, and one of our wrongful death attorneys will be able to provide help and support for your claim every step of the way.
+Give the Stephens Law Firm, an experienced negligent death law firm in West Houston, a call today for an initial consultation free of charge, and one of our wrongful death attorneys will be able to provide help and support for your claim every step of the way.